 So here are a few tips about Gluten Free Living:

 1) When baking breads, cookies, cakes, or pies, I highly recommend that you DO NOT use coconut flour.
 It causes an awful consistency to the bread.
-I substitute 1 cup of Pamela’s baking mix for every cup of flour in a recipe.
+I look for gluten free flours that claim you can use one cup of gluten free flour for every cup of all-purpose flour in a recipe.
 And then I still add any leavening agents even though Pamela’s baking mix has it included.

 2) I don’t like using Xantham Gum in recipes.
 I thought it made recipes tough, not spongy like it’s supposed too.
 Instead, I use regular baking powder and baking soda.